hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 ## Publishing a New Module

-You need [owners team](/docs/cloud/users-teams-organizations/permissions.html#organization-owners) permissions to publish private modules to the private module registry.
+You need [owners team](/docs/cloud/users-teams-organizations/permissions.html#organization-owners) permissions to publish private modules to the private registry.
 You can publish modules through the UI as shown below or with the [Registry Modules API](../api/modules.html).
 The API also supports publishing modules without a VCS repo as the source, which is not possible via the UI.

 To publish a new module:

-1. Click "Registry" in the main navigation bar.
-Then click "Publish" and select "Module" in the dropdown.
+1. Click **Registry** in the main navigation bar.
+The **Registry** page appears.

+1. Click **Publish** and select **Module**.

     ![Terraform Cloud screenshot: the "registry" button and the "+Add Module" button](./images/publish-add-button.png)

-      The "Add Module" page appears with a list of available repositories.
+      The **Add Module** page appears with a list of available repositories.

       ![Terraform Cloud screenshot: the "add module" page, with a repository name entered](./images/publish-add-module.png)

-2. Select the repository containing the module you want to publish.
+1. Select the repository containing the module you want to publish.

     You can search the list by typing part or all of a repository name into the filter field.
 Remember that VCS providers use `<NAMESPACE>/<REPO NAME>` strings to locate repositories.
 The namespace is an organization name for most providers, but Bitbucket Server (not Bitbucket Cloud) uses project keys, like `INFRA`.

-3. Click "Publish module".
+1. Click **Publish module**.

     Terraform Cloud displays a loading page while it imports the module versions and then takes you to the new module's details page.
 On the details page, you can view available versions, read documentation, and copy a usage example.